dart-lang/language/working/macros/feature-specification.md

 #### Resource Invalidation

+Resources that are read should be treated as source inputs to the program, and should invalidate the parts of the program that depended on them when they change.

 When a resource is read during compilation, it should either be cached for subsequent reads to use or a hash of its contents stored.
 No two macros should ever see different contents for the same resource, within the same build.

-When a resource does change on disk, then all libraries containing macros that read that resource should be invalidated on subsequent builds/analysis of the app.

-Hot reload itself should not need to track resources since it is handed fully compiled kernel files (with macros already applied).

 This implies that the compilers will need to be keeping track of which resources have been read, and adding a dependency on those resources to the library.
-The compilers (or tools invoking the compilers) will then need to watch these resource files in the same way that they watch source files today.
+The compilers (or tools invoking the compilers) will then need to watch these resource files for changes in the same way that they watch source files today.

 This also includes tracking when resources are created or destroyed - so for instance calling any method on a `Resource` should add a dependency on the